 What’s expected of a cat on set?

 Each cat acting brief or cat modelling brief is different.
-Even in stills photography, the cat may be required to complete a number of actions.
-Photographers are eager to capture the emotion of cats and often this is caught during mid-action.
-This action can be anything from sitting and looking to a point, lying down on his / her side, playing with a toy, jumping, sitting on a child’s knee, run from one point to another and so much more.
+Even when it comes to stills photography, the cat may be required to complete a number of actions.
+Photographers are eager to capture the emotion of cats and often this is caught mid-action.
+This can be anything from sitting and looking to a point, lying down on their side, playing with a toy, jumping, sitting on a child’s knee, run from one point to another and so much more.
+These will be discussed with you beforehand to ensure that your cat is capable of the skills required.

 Expectations vs reality

-Each cat will be given a period of around 15 minutes to settle in and sniff out their surroundings which will give the cat a better knowledge of their surroundings and also allow them to feel secure.
+Each cat will be given a period of around 15 minutes to settle in and sniff out their surroundings giving the cat a better knowledge of their surroundings and helping them to feel secure.
 It’s important to let your cat be a cat at this time.
 A good producer is a patient producer.
-Take it all in your stride and you and Felix will relax enjoy your adventure together.
+Take it all in your stride and you and your cat will relax enjoy your adventure together.

 Still think your cat has what it takes?

-If your cat is outgoing and confident, has training and is happy from travelling, we want to hear from you!
+If your cat is outgoing and confident, well trained and happy to travel then we want to hear from you!
 Here’s what we need to see:

 Send us four or five pictures of Felix that represent his personality.
 These pictures don’t need to be from a professional, but you should think about how your picture looks.
 Casting agents, photographers, producers and many other people will be looking at the pictures you send.